 As long as people remain at risk, we are compelled to do more to achieve our goal.
+Compliance makes a difference.

 A mine free world is possible

 We continue to be guided by the humanitarian imperative that led to the Convention.